All The World’s a Stage

 Program Distinctions

-The Bachelor of Arts in Theatre program provides a spectrum of learning opportunities that will help you become a fully-developed professional with multiple career options.
+The B.A. in Theatre program provides a spectrum of learning opportunities that will help you become a fully-developed professional with multiple career options.
 Learning in our Schacht Auditorium and our James L. Meader Little Theater (named for the second president of Russell Sage College), you’ll be active in many different production roles.

 Russell Sage College also offers a Bachelor of Science in Musical Theatre for students interested in transforming their singing and dancing talents into a career.